 I would recommend booking WELL IN ADVANCE.
-The spaces are limited and that's good because you actually want to be able to ride the rides you want to ride.
+I don't know how many tickets are sold for Toy Story Early Morning Magic, but the spaces are limited and that's good because you actually want to be able to ride the rides you want to ride.

 If you are working with a Travel Agent, ask him or her to book it for you, they will, no problem.

-The cost is $79 per person, a bit less expensive for kids, and then 25% off of that if you're an Annual Passholder.
+Toy Story Land Early Morning Magic Cost - How much is Toy Story Early Morning Magic?
+The cost is $79 per person, a bit less expensive for kids, and then 15% off of that if you're an Annual Passholder.

 I caution the height requirement because I was in line and watched a Cast Member tell a family that their daughter was too short for Slinky Dog Dash.
 That's a lot of money to spend if you aren't going to be able to ride all of the rides you thought you'd be able to.

 I only talk about temperament because this is an EARLY adventure.
 You're going to need to leave your resort no later than 6:30 in the morning.
 If your kids are like mine, this could make for some grumpy faces and meltdowns in the lines (no matter how short those lines are).

 The most important thing is that you are able to make the most of Toy Story Land while you've got that early morning access.

 I hope you have a great time!